Campus Life and Resources

 The Graduate and Professional Student Government (GPSG) works in cooperation with the Texas A&M University administration, faculty, and student leaders to advocate for graduate and professional students and to ensure their needs are understood and considered when making campus policies concerning academic excellence, tuition and fees, and research are made.

-Voting delegates will now represent their respective colleges at biweekly Senate meetings.
+Voting delegates will represent their respective colleges at biweekly senate meetings.
 All graduate and professional students are invited to attend these meetings.
-President and Officer elections are held in the spring.
-GPSG also works closely with the Student Government Association to ensure graduate and professional student issues are represented and addressed through student legislation and on University committees.
-Additional information is available on the GPSG website at http://gpsg.tamu.edu.
+President and officer elections are held in the spring.
+GPSG also works closely with the Student Government Association to ensure graduate and professional student issues are represented and addressed through student legislation and on university committees.
+Additional information is available on the GPSG website at https://gpsg.tamu.edu/.

 Graduate Mentoring Academy